Jyothsna-Priya9676/Jyothsna-Priya/README.md

 ## 🌱 About Me

-- 🎓 Undergrad student at SASTRA University
+- 🎓 Undergrad student at Raghu Engineering College
 - 💻 learnt c,c++,java
-- 🌐 Currently learning HTML, CSS, JavaScript, and DSA
 - 🌟 Interested in Web Development, Problem Solving, and Software Engineering
 - 🎯 Goal: Build strong projects & land a top tech internship
 - 📈 I believe in learning by building — step by step, consistently